janosgyerik/cheatsheets/Git-cheat-sheet.md

     # copy file without switching branches
     git checkout branchname -- path/to/file

-* click a line on github : adds #L123 to the url
+    # click a line on github : adds #L123 to the url
-* works with ranges too
+    # works with ranges too

+    # cherry pick the revisions that are in branch1 but not in master, by specific author, after specific revision
     git rev-list --reverse branch1 ^master --author codername sha1.. | git cherry-pick -n --stdin

-* cherry pick the revisions that are in branch1 but not in master, by specific author, after specific revision

-* change the url of a remote
+    # change the url of a remote
     git remote set-url origin git://new.url.here

-* set user email address
+    # set user email address
     git config --global user.email 'janos@xw8400'

-* alias remove unused branches
+    # alias to remove unused branches
     delete-unused-branches = "!f() { git branch | xargs git branch -d; }; f"

 ### misc